cubismod/inky-mbta-tracker/README.md

 Note: On Linux/macOS, `uvloop` is enabled automatically when available for faster asyncio performance.
 If not present, the default loop is used.

+## ML Track Prediction (optional)

+The ML ensemble for track prediction is optional and off by default.
+To enable it:

+- Environment
+  - `IMT_ML=true` to enable the ML worker
+  - `KERAS_BACKEND=jax` to use the Keras-on-PyTorch backend

+- Behavior at a glance
+  - ML runs asynchronously; the predictor never blocks waiting for ML.
+  - The ML worker writes a `TrackPrediction` to Redis and clears any corresponding `negative_…` cache key to avoid suppression.
+  - Predictions with confidence below 25% are filtered out (hard floor).
+  - Confidence combines margin‑based probability, optional sharpening, historical accuracy, and (when available) Bayes fusion with latest ML outputs.

+- Tuning (env vars)
+  - `IMT_ML_CONF_GAMMA` (default `1.3`): probability sharpening factor used for display confidence.
+  - `IMT_CONF_HIST_WEIGHT` (default `0.3`): blend weight for historical accuracy into display confidence.
+  - `IMT_BAYES_ALPHA` (default `0.65`): weight for pattern vs. ML in Bayes fusion.
+  - `IMT_ML_SAMPLE_PCT` (default `0.10`): % of successful traditional predictions also queued to ML for exploration.
+  - `IMT_ML_REPLACE_DELTA` (default `0.05`): minimum ML confidence improvement to overwrite an existing non‑ML prediction.

 ## Track Prediction Feature

 The track prediction system analyzes historical track assignments to predict future track assignments for MBTA commuter rail trains before they are officially announced.
 This helps solve the "mad scramble" problem at major stations like South Station and North Station.